Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-05-13**
+* Tier 2: fixed some errors, incl.
+PL ERM where the script failed to confirm the shop after shop pickup (not an insignificant error!).
+Added currency feature to DE LVH and PL ERM (I added it to the scripts where I fix other issues, so it may seem random - but I do keep a track)
+* Tier 2 RU: kept working on test plan function

 **2026-05-12**
 * Tier 2: I decided to finally add a variable for currency since fixing it manually has been a nightmare - it needs consistency.
 Added it on HU LVH only, will transfer to other scripts.
 * Tier 2 RU: some progress with RU script - updated it up to the test plan creation (the scariest part).
 Also created a test runner for RU specifically so as to not mess with the real runner.